mrsingleton/jour71105/lessons/html/06-lists.md

 # Lists
 HTML lets you organize content into list format for legibility and also usability.
-There are two types of lists.
+There are two types of lists -- ordered lists, which are controled by the `<ol>` element; and unordered lists, which are controled by the `<ul>` element.

 ## Ordered Lists
 This list type recognizes each list item as being part of a numbered sequence.
 It places numbers to the left of each list item beginning with 1, 2, 3 and so on.
 If you rearrange list items, the numnbering will keep the standard, ordered sequence.
 This type is best used for listing items that make sense if put into a strict order, such as a ranking.